EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: The Galaxy-Galaxy merger rate

 In Figure~\ref{fig:red_vs_blue} we illustrate how the \textit{major} merger rate scales when selecting mergers based on the star formation properties of their progenitor and descendant systems.
 We perform this in two mass bands for galaxies with $\log_{10}(m)/M_{\odot}\geq10$.
 For each mass bin we compute a global merger rate, only considering the star formation of the progenitor galaxies.
 Additionally, we perform the same analysis only considering mergers with a quenched descendant galaxy.
 We designate four different scenarios based on the star forming properties of the progenitor galaxies: \begin{description} \item Active-active: Both progenitors are active. \item Passive-passive: Both progenitors are passive. \item Passive-active: The main progenitor is passive and the secondary progenitor is active. \item Active-passive: The main progenitor is active and the secondary progenitor is passive. \end{description}

 In Figure~\ref{fig:red_vs_blue} we compare the total merger rates when considering all galaxies (upper panels) versus only considering mergers with a quenched descendant galaxy (lower panels).
 For the redshift range shown we find very little difference in the total merger rates.
 This suggests that most major mergers are occurring in dense environments around an already quenched central galaxy.
 For the most massive galaxies, by $z\approx1$ most mergers are occurring between two passive galaxies (red lines), or between a passive central galaxy and an active satellite (yellow lines).
 Beyond $z\approx1$ most mergers are occurring between active galaxies (blue lines).
 When considering only mergers with a quenched descendant (bottom panel) we find a nearly constant merger rate if the major galaxy in the merger is already quenched.
 There are several different effects that lead to this result.
 The first is the prevalence of gas-rich (active) galaxies at high redshift making the likelihood of active-active mergers greater.
 The second being that if a central galaxy is quenched, it is likely that its descendant galaxy will also be quenched.
-Phrased differently, there is no empirical evidence that an active-active merger is likely to result in a quenched descendant.
+Due to the lack of passive galaxies at high $z$ these results are more uncertain than the results shown in Figure~\ref{fig:rate_vs_redshift}.
+For the lower mass bin, mergers involving any quenched component cannot be constrained to better than a factor $\sim 2-3$ for $z\gtrsim1.5$.
+For the higher mass bin we see a similar degree of uncertainty for $z\gtrsim 2.25$